 Air bikes offer adjustable seats, but they’re usually not intuitive or quick to change.
 The BikeErg makes it so adjustments are a breeze.
 Adjusting the height of the seat is as simple as pulling up or flipping a lever and sliding it down.

-The handlebars do the same and can go up, down, forwards and backward.
-This allows for three points of adjustment that are quick and allow for a tailored ride.
+The handlebars do the same and can go up, down, forward, and backward.
+This allows for three points of quick adjustment for a tailored ride.

 The various adjustments are done through anodized aluminum tubes that slide well and stay in place.